 If you can get 10 people with 1,000 followers each to share your track, that’s a 10,000 person reach which has cost you absolutely nothing.

 Bonus tip: If you have the budget, there is a fantastic online tool called Buzzsumo which allows you to search any link and it will show you who shared this link online and how many followers they have.
-Which makes finding people to share your music much easier.
+This makes finding people to share your music much easier.

 3. Get your track added to another YouTube channel